dean/flatterer-node/README.md

     # Copy over your
     cp config.json.dist config.json

+    # Compile es6->es5
+    gulp build

     # Start the server!
     npm start
     ```

-We use ES6 syntax for compilation, so edit files in es6/* when making changes.
+We use ES6 syntax for compilation, so you will need to build before running the server.
-To build the es6 files, run:
+To build, run:
     `gulp build`

 Licensed under Apache License 2.0